Oyster Bay station: Turntable

-Oyster Bay is the location of one of few remaining Long Island Rail Road stations with an original turntable on site.
-The turntable was built in 1902 to replace a smaller one that had been relocated from the Locust Valley station.
-The turntable, which is listed on the National Register of Historic Places separately from the station, is a Town of Oyster Bay Landmark, and a featured site on the Oyster Bay History Walk audio walking tour.
+Oyster Bay contains one of the only remaining Long Island Rail Road stations with an original turntable on site.
+The Oyster Bay Long Island Rail Road Turntable was built in 1902 to replace a smaller one that had been relocated from the Locust Valley station.

+The turntable – which is listed on the National Register of Historic Places separately from the station – is also a Town of Oyster Bay Landmark, and is a featured site on the Oyster Bay History Walk audio walking tour.